Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Ships and floating buildings can now be frozen
 - Small and medium stones will not block buildings during placement and will be removed after
 - Gates and towers will adapt terrain during placement from now on
+- Changed default MaxEpoch value from 5 to 6;

 Maps:
 - Northland version of Yggdrasil map added